Is New York Cracking Down on Airbnb to Help Local Residents or Hotels?

 Smith is an ideal testament to Airbnb’s claims of helping middle-class New Yorkers.
 She bought her duplex in Harlem 15 years ago, eight years after coming to New York from Alabama, and now, as a freelancer in the advertising industry, she depends on income from the second apartment when business is slow.
 “You eat what you kill, as an entrepreneur,” she said.
 “There’s not always prey out in the streets to kill.”
 She used to rent the place out on a yearly basis, she said, but she makes far more money with short-term guests.

 But the issue has divided liberal advocates into two camps.
 Even within Harlem, black ministers have been arguing about it publicly.
 Some, including Al Sharpton’s lieutenant Kirsten John Foy, who has received payments from Airbnb, argue that the city’s new law will cut off a crucial source of income for working minority families; but others say it’s not worth the tradeoff.
-In June, two Harlem pastors published an open letter to the company in the Amsterdam News, a longstanding neighborhood newspaper.
+In June, two Harlem pastors published an open letter to the company in the Amsterdam News, a long-standing neighborhood newspaper.
 “As faith leaders in communities of color across New York City, we’ve seen many companies come into our communities making bold promises, only to provide very little in the way of opportunity for local residents,” it reads.
 “That’s not the case with Airbnb.
 What you’re doing is actually far worse.
 Study after study has shown that your predatory housing schemes are displacing tenants and driving up rent for those left behind.”

-About those studies: they’re politicized too.
+About those studies: They’re politicized too.

 The city comptroller’s office released a report in May, finding that Airbnb cost New Yorkers an extra $616 million in rent in 2016.
 The company was responsible for 9 percent of the rise in rent since 2009, it said.
 In neighborhoods like Williamsburg, Greenpoint, and Murray Hill, tenants pay more than $100 a month in extra rent because of its presence.
 But AirDNA, whose data they used, later attacked the report’s methodology, saying the researchers misinterpreted the numbers.
-“It’s no surprise that AirDNA would attack a credible report when their own bottom line depends on Airbnb’s success,” the comptroller’s spokeswoman shot back.
+“It’s no surprise that AirDNA would attack a credible report when their own bottom line depends on Airbnb’s success,” the comptroller’s spokesperson shot back.

 Another report from McGill University in Montreal recently found that Airbnb has spurred a $380 rent increase for the median New York tenant, and that its benefits flow disproportionately to white hosts; even in predominantly black neighborhoods, it said, Airbnb hosts are five times more likely to be white than black.
 The study, however, was commissioned by the major hotel union.